CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 * people who would like to have a simple way to store and retrieve data quickly.
 * people who would like to access their data remotely (whenever, and wherever they want).

-The impact or change hope to make:
-* Make cloud becomes a safer storage place.
-* people would feel more comfortable when storing their backup data on cloud.
+We hope to make a safe place to store data.

 ## Table of contents